What Your Protection Class Is and How to Find It

 • Can an insurance fire protection class change?

-Yes, an insurance fire protection class can change if the community is re-evaluated and the ISO finds that it meets more of its qualifications.
+Yes.
+An insurance fire protection class can change after a re-evaluation of your community if ISO finds that it meets more of its qualifications.
 This can include an improved water supply, better fire protection services, and even intentional community efforts to decrease risks.

-• How do insurance companies find homeowners protection classes?
+• How do insurers use a homeowners protection class?

 Sources

-5. Texas Department of Insurance.
+3. Texas Department of Insurance.
 "FAQ: Public Protection Classification."
-Accessed January 25, 2023

 Choncé Maddox